PaulisMatrix/paulismatrix.github.io/content/notes/transactions control mechanisms.md

   - db
   - transactions
 publish: true
-description: Concurrency control mechanisms used to execute transactions in a single node db vs in multi-node system.
+description: A brief overview of transactions control mechanisms in a single node database as compared to those spanning across more than one nodes in a distributed setup.
 ---
+A brief overview of transactions control mechanisms in a single node database as compared to those spanning across more than one nodes in a distributed setup.

 ## Prerequisites